 Mpox Vaccine

-Two vaccines are available to prevent or lessen the severity of mpox for exposed individuals in the United States: JYNNEOS (Imvamune or Imvanex) and ACAM2000.
-JYNNEOS is the preferred vaccine for the current outbreak of mpox.
+The JYNNEOS (Imvamune or Imvanex) is the vaccine for the current outbreak of mpox and is a 2-dose vaccine developed to protect against mpox and smallpox infections.
+For the best protection against mpox, people need both doses of JYNNEOS.
 Mpox can be prevented if the vaccine is given up to four days after exposure.
-Vaccine given after four and up to fourteen days after exposure could reduce the severity of the illness but might not prevent the disease.
+Vaccines given after four and up to fourteen days after exposure could reduce the severity of the illness but might not prevent the disease.

 Download What is JYNNEOS Vaccine for Mpox and Who is Eligible?